ArnaudBuchholz/reserve/doc/testing ui5/Measuring code coverage.md

 In this last article, we explain how [nyc](https://www.npmjs.com/package/nyc) is used to **instrument the sources** and the runner is modified to handle **code coverage**.
 The web server **switches** between instrumented sources and the original ones *(in case one does not want to measure the coverage of specific files)*.
 Because of the way OPA tests are designed (and the use of **IFrames**), the instrumented files are **altered on the fly** to update their scope.
 Once every individual coverage information is extracted, nyc is called again to **merge** the coverage and **generate a report**.

-## NYC
+## Fundamentals

-[nyc](https://www.npmjs.com/package/nyc) is a command line wrapper for [Istanbul](https://www.npmjs.com/package/istanbul), a JS code coverage tool.

-Before jumping to the implementation details, let's get back to **fundamentals**.
+Before jumping to the implementation details, I would like to spend some time on  **fundamentals**.

 **Why do we care about measuring the code coverage ?**